 European export leaderGermany is a major player in the global chemical industry export market and accounts for 70 percent of the European export market.

-Global weightIn 2017, Germany was the second largest global exporter of chemical products.
+Global weightIn 2020, Germany was the third largest global exporter of chemical products, surpassed only by the US and China.

 Customer marketMore than 70 percent of German exports remain in Europe.